Sugandhi13/amritsar-tourism/README.md

 In my website 3 navigation buttons (one per page) have been provided in the top right section of the header to allow for the user to easily locate and use.
 The location of the navigation buttons can change with small screens.
-The navigation button are located under the logo on small screens.
+The navigation button are located under a button with the logo on small screens and populates when the user clicks on the button.
 This section is same on all pages of website.

 ![Navigation](assets/images/navigation.jpg)